aeonSolutions/AeonLabs-HomeAutomation-Smart-Lightning-Detector/README.md

 # Smart Lightning Detector for the outdoors
 This hardware electronics is now being designed and prototyped in the coming weeks it has the main capability of detecting lightning strikes up to 40 km distance.

-Come back later for more information and updates abou this proejct.
+Come back later for more information and updates about this project.

 ## Compatibility